ALL WAYS TO

-The Cadillac Symphony Orchestra is a highly talented group of local and outstate musicians numbering up to 70 artists.
+The Cadillac Symphony Orchestra is a highly talented group of local and out of state musicians numbering up to 70 artists.
 Their purpose is to provide beautiful and challenging music for the community.
 The Cadillac Symphony Board of Directors is a non-profit entity whose main purpose is to support the conductor and the orchestra.
 The Board membership consists of between 15-18 volunteers, who also strive to provide music education and experiences for local school students and to contribute to the Cadillac String Association whenever possible.
-A member of the Cadillac Area Council of the Arts, the orchestra's income is derived from generous donations and ticket sales.
-For further information, please contact Margie Annis, 231-775-6004.
-Or visit cadillacstrings.org
+A member of Cadillac Arts Council, the orchestra's income is derived from generous donations and ticket sales.
+For further information, please contact Liz MacCord – (231) 824-3026.
+Or visit cadillacsymphony.org/contact-us/

 Cadillac Philharmonic Club

 The Cadillac Philharmonic Club is a music club devoted to make music an integral part of the Cadillac Area; to encourage and advance creative musical art and; to promote American artists; to uphold high musical standards; make music awards and performance opportunities for local artists and students and; through organization and education to make America the Music Center of the World.